CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Vocations.md

 ### Vocational Skills

 Vocational Skills are skills that your vocation would logically give you.
 For instance, a Baker would logically have a Baking skill.
 Players can make Vocational Skills at any point with approval from the narrator and use them for applicable skill checks.
-Vocational Skills for tasks already explicitly covered by a Core Skill aren't allowed.
+Vocational Skills can't be used for tasks that are already entirely covered by a Core Skill.
 It is smart to write down vocational skills under your vocation as a reminder to have on your character sheet.

 A Vocational Skill's level is inherited from Vocation's level.
 You can not assist vocational skills with the vocation they fall under, as they are essentially relying on the same shared skill point investment.